Amitmakashir/Titanic-challenge-using-Python/README.md

 I tried a bunch of different things this time.
 From extracting information from strings to plotting various graphs.

-<a href="http://ahmedbesbes.com/how-to-score-08134-in-titanic-kaggle-challenge.html">This guy</a> had some interesting insights,which helped me analyse the problem better.
+<a href="http://ahmedbesbes.com/how-to-score-08134-in-titanic-kaggle-challenge.html">This guy</a> had some interesting insights,  which helped me analyse the problem better.